- Manager's Toolbox

 Yes.
 The department will need to send paperwork to the payroll office indicating what dates the employee is taking without pay.
 If the employee is to be gone a few days in the pay period, the salary is again figured on a percentage basis (the number of days worked divided by the days in the pay period).
 If the employee is on Leave of Absence for a number of hours, then it will be figured by the hourly rate times hours not worked and subtracted from the pay period salary.
 If the employee will be on Leave of Absence for an entire pay period or more, his/her paycheck will be stopped entirely until the department indicates that the employee is returning to work.

-When an amount of sick or vacation shows up in the area "deducted this pay period" on the check stub with a (-) minus symbol, it means that the amount was subtracted from the taken year to date and added to the balance.
+When an amount of sick or annual leave shows up in the area "deducted this pay period" on the check stub with a (-) minus symbol, it means that the amount was subtracted from the taken year to date and added to the balance.
 If you check your balances from the previous paycheck, you will see the correction in your balance.

-All full time employees start with 8 hours of vacation per month.
+All full time employees start with 8 hours of annual leave per month.
 After completing 3 full years, you go to 10 hours per month.
 After completing 7 full years, you go to 12 hours per month.
 After completing 12 full years, you go to 14 hours per month.
 After completing 18 full years, you go to 16 hours per month and that is the cap for earning.
-Vacation and sick leave accrual amounts are calculated on your percentage of full time.
+Annual and sick leave accrual amounts are calculated on your percentage of full time.
 If you are a 75% of full time employee, your leave is calculated on 75% of the full time earning rate.

 Personal sick leave is for your illness, not your dependents.
 UND allows employees to take 80 hours per year of our existing sick leave balance for time we need off due to the illness of an eligible dependent.
-Previous to this policy, any time we needed off due to the illness of a dependent had to be turned in as vacation leave.
+Previous to this policy, any time we needed off due to the illness of a dependent had to be turned in as annual leave.